iunera/codeanalysis/README.md

 The current solution visualizes dependencies source code with a chord diagram.
 Thereby, the diagram uses different features to enable a smooth navigation though the dependencies.
 In special, the main features are:

 - Permanent marking
-The user can select software components and the highlighting (just click the border) is done in a permanent way and not faded away once the hover pointer gets moved away.
+<p>The user can select software components and the highlighting (just click the border) is done in a permanent way and not faded away once the hover pointer gets moved away.
 A special feature of the permanent highlighting is that the connected components that are not activated permanently but that are connected to a highlighted component get faded partially.
-This way, the user can distinguish selected and connected elements, because the selected ones get shown not faded at all and the just connected ones get shown partially.
+This way, the user can distinguish selected and connected elements, because the selected ones get shown not faded at all and the just connected ones get shown partially.</p>
 - The dependency intensity gets visualized in a graphical manner by showing different thick connections
 - Selected system components lead to a highlighting of the associated dependencies and the components they lead to
 - Tooltips get shown once a dependency gets selected